Financial gurus Dave Ramsey and Suze Orman say you should only buy guaranteed level term insurance.

 - “The lifetime ROI on whole life is around 1% like your stupid savings account at the bank.
 No one builds wealth at 1%.”

-- “Whole life is the payday lander of the middle class.”
+- “Whole life is the payday lender of the middle class.”

 Does Suze Orman Agree?